pvh/needle/README.md

 You can navigate new places quickly by pressing "/" and then typing part of the name of the board you want to go to or the person you want to share your current view with.

-## Clipper Chrome Extension

-PushPin integrates with the [Clipper chrome extension](https://chrome.google.com/webstore/detail/pushpin-clipper/kdnhjinccidgfopcfckekiihpjakjhng) [(repo)](https://github.com/pvh/pushpin-clipper) to save content from webpages into Pushpin.
-To set up Clipper, follow the steps in the Clipper README to install the extension.

-You should now be able to clip content using the Clipper extension and have it show up in your Omnibox!

 ## Keeping Your Data Available

 [pushpin-peer](https://github.com/mjtognetti/pushpin-peer) is a simple data peer you can use to ensure your pushpin data is available.
 You can run pushpin peer on a server or in the cloud.

-## Hacking on PushPin
+## Hacking on Arthropod

-PushPin is built to be easily extended.
+Arthropod is built to be easily extended.
 You could add new kinds of cards like movies or music, a fancier text editor, a PDF viewer, a deck of cards, or a drum machine.
 You could replace our card layout with your own code, or build a 3d game using WebGL.
 The sky's the limit.

 See [HACKING](HACKING.md) for a getting started guide.